PraneethSandaruwan/Covid-19-Data-Analysis---Excel/README.md

 Creating dashboard

 # Data Collection
-Data were collectd from kaggle.
+Data were collected from kaggle.
 Data link can be given upon a request.

 # Project File
 The project file can be given upon a request.